-- Analyze signals in communication systems. - o Explain the principles involved in the transmission and reception of information in a communication system. - o Distinguish between different types of noise and transmission systems - Analyze the characteristics of signals and effect of noise in communication systems - Differentiate between different types of analogue modulation - Explain the principles of communication theory, signal transmission, filtering and modulation - Use computer simulation software (e.g. MATLAB or equivalent) to study the principles involved in communication.
+o Explain the principles involved in the transmission and reception of information in a communication system.

+- Discuss the architecture of a generic telecommunication systems - Discuss and Analyse Analogue modulation process - Discuss and analyse the effect of noise in communication systems - o Discuss and analyse the effect of radio wave propagation and antennae in a telecommunication system - Use computer simulation software (e.g. MATLAB or equivalent) to study the principles involved in communication.